lucky59582/videoverse_restapis/README.md

 npm install
 node server.js

+# To run the test suite
+change the videos path in test files npm run test:coverage

 # Authentication for APIs
 using x-api-key as authorisation header for api calls stored the x-api-key in config.js